-Are you getting ready to install a 200-Amp service and need to know what size wire you are going to need?
+Are you getting ready to install a 200-Amp service and need to know the wire size?

-- Why voltage drop needs to be figured into sizing
+- Why voltage drop needs to be factored

 - And more!